dtcaciuc/conecerto_scoreboard/README.md

 Server understands the following environment variables:

-* `DATABASE_PATH` - Path to working SQLite3 database file.
+* `DATABASE_PATH` - Path to SQLite3 database file where Scoreboard stores data
+  while its running (for example "scoreboard.db").
 * `SECRET_KEY_BASE` - Secret key base required for Phoenix to operate.
-See documentation on how to generate one.
+This can be an abritrary string (minimum length is 32 characters).
 * `PHX_HOST` - IP/hostname of the machine that will be running the scoreboard.
   This is required for LiveViews to work and cannot just be `localhost`.
 * `ANNOUNCE_FONT_SIZE` (optional) - Controls /announce endpoint font size.